All Episodes

 Yeah, let's just keep it rolling here, folks.

-They're sending people that have lots of problems.
+They're sending people that have lots of problems, and they're bringing those problems with us.

-But I speak to border guards, and they tell us what we're getting.
+But I speak to border guards and they tell us what we're getting.

 And it only makes common sense.